wp-plugins/polylang/readme.txt

 = Translate the admin interface =

-Polylang is already available in 8 languages.
+Polylang is already available in 9 languages.
 It's very easy to add a new one !
 Download [poedit](http://www.poedit.net/download.php) (available for Windows, Mac OS X and Linux).
 Rename the file polylang.pot found in the polylang/languages directory into something like polylang-your_locale.po.
 Open the file with poedit and start translating (keeping strange codes such as %s, %1$s as is).
 Once done, just save and you will get two files polylang-your_locale.po and polylang-your_locale.mo that you can send to the author.
 The translation will be included with the next release.

 = Communicate =

-If you like Polylang, you can spread the world...
+If you like Polylang, you can spread the word...
 Rating the plugin is very easy, you can write some words about the plugin, make a link to the plugin page...

 = What else ? =

 Every suggestions are welcome.

 == Changelog ==

+= 0.8.1 (2012-03-11) =

+* Add Latvian translation contributed by [@AndyDeGroo](http://twitter.com/AndyDeGroo)
+* It is now possible to synchronize multiple values for custom fields
+* Add new API function pll_current_language
+* Add the pll_rewrite_rules filter allowing plugins to filter rewrite rules by language
+* WP 3.4 preparation: disable the menu section in the customize theme admin panel (unusable with Polylang)
+* Bug correction: removing 'language' in permalinks does not work in WP 3.4 alpha
+* Bug correction: problems with custom post type archives when 'has_archive' is set (thanks to AndyDeGroo)
+* Bug correction: 404 error when combining %postname% permastructure with "Add language information to all URL" option
+* Bug correction: translated custom strings are duplicated if registered several times
+* Bug correction: queries with an array of post types are not correctly filtered
+* Bug correction: wp-login.php always in English

 = 0.8 (2012-02-29) =